 - Regarding existing concrete driveways: the contractor shall, upon identifying damage to the existing driveway as a result of construction activities, cease causing additional damage to the existing concrete driveway.
-The contractor will not be compensated for the replacement of a concrete driveway due to damage caused by such activities without further discussion with, and/or approval from, Program management. - 2.
-Regarding gravel driveways: Unless readily apparent deficiencies exist which will inhibit or prevent the continuation of construction, the contractor shall make every attempt to utilize the existing gravel driveway for the purposes of performing construction related activities.
+The contractor will not be compensated for the replacement of a concrete driveway due to damage caused by such activities without further discussion with, and/or approval from, Program management. - Regarding gravel driveways: Unless readily apparent deficiencies exist which will inhibit or prevent the continuation of construction, the contractor shall make every attempt to utilize the existing gravel driveway for the purposes of performing construction related activities.
 Should these deficiencies exist, they should be documented such that they fully support the claim of being deficient. - 3.
-Crushed concrete or limestone should be used for all reconstruction driveways unless prohibited by the jurisdiction.
-If prohibited by the jurisdiction, the reconstruction allowance included within the reconstruction square foot multiplier allows for a single concrete lane not less than 12 feet in width or a double lane not less than 20 feet in width, with a total area of up to 750 square feet.
+Crushed aggregate (concrete, limestone, or similar materials) should be used for all reconstruction driveways unless prohibited by the jurisdiction.
+If prohibited by the jurisdiction, up to 750 square feet of reinforced slab is included for driveways and walk from driveway to main entrance only.
 Documentation of the ordinance shall be required if the jurisdiction does not allow for aggregate driveways.
 (Sidewalks are not included within the driveway allowance and shall not be included within these calculations.)
 In the event the jurisdiction allows for aggregate driveways or, if not allowed, the total driveway required will exceed the 750 square foot concrete allowance, the following guidance shall be used: